 Institute of Transpersonal Psychology (Sofia University), 2003, MA Transpersonal Psychology, 2004, MA Counseling Psychology

-Mindfulness-Based Yoga & Meditation, 2005, Sarah Powers Yin Yoga Teacher Training
+Insight Yoga & Mindfulness Meditation, 2005, Sarah Powers Yin Yoga & Mindfulness Teacher Training

-Parenting By Connection / Hand in Hand Parenting, 2008, Certified Parent Educator
+Parenting By Connection / Hand in Hand Parenting Teacher Training, 2008, Certified Parent Educator

-Mindfulness-Based Somatic Therapy, 2010, Hakomi Professional Skills Training
+Hakomi (Mindfulness-Based Somatic Therapy), 2010, Hakomi Professional Skills Training

 EMDR, Eye Movement Desensitization and Reprocessing, 2016, Level 1 and Level 2 Training